lleiou/deep-learning-v2-pytorch/notes/notes/04_Introduction_to_PyTorch.md

 ```python
 inputs = image.view(image.shape[0], -1)
 ```
-when implementing softmax, make sure you each row is devided by the corrsponding sum, which means you have to reshape the denominator:
+when implementing softmax, make sure each row is devided by the corrsponding sum, which means you have to reshape the denominator:
 ```python
 def softmax(x):
     return torch.exp(x)/torch.sum(torch.exp(x), dim=1).view(-1, 1)